skydread1/portfolio/src/loicb/server/content/portfolio/flybot-card-games.md

 There is no need for any atoms, agent or vars as the new state is just another Clojure pure data structure.

-This allows us to represent the game setup and rules as clojure pure data as well so the game is easy to customize.
+This allows us to represent the game setup and rules as pure Clojure data as well so the game is easy to customize.

 For non-clojure developers, you can imagine that you could represent your entire game state using a simple JSON file.
-In clojure, we use the EDN format (which has a similar syntax to JSON).
+In clojure, we use the [Extensible Data Notation](https://github.com/edn-format/edn)(EDN) format (which has a similar syntax to JSON).

 ## Data validation and Generation